-Mexico is blessed with an abundance of gorgeous beaches but there’s something special about the otherworldly scenery of Bahía Concepción.
-A pristine bay off the Sea of Cortez, halfway down the Baja California peninsular, spell-binding white-sand beaches line its shores for almost 80km (50 miles), hemmed in by forests of cacti and desert-fringed mountains.
+Mexico is blessed with an abundance of gorgeous beaches, but there’s something special about the otherworldly scenery of Bahía Concepción.
+A pristine bay off the Sea of Cortez, halfway down the Baja California peninsula, spell-binding white-sand beaches line its shores for over 30 km (20 miles), hemmed in by forests of cacti and desert-fringed mountains.
 As far as kayaking goes, few places in the world can match it.

 Mexico’s most extraordinary “ghost town”, Real de Catorce is tucked away in a remote corner of the Bajío, a region once littered with booming silver mines.
 Since the mid-1990s, an influx of artists, artesanía vendors, wealthy Mexicans and a few foreigners have re-built the virtually abandoned colonial centre, with its narrow cobbled streets and elegantly faded mansions.
-Huichol pilgrims visit to harvest fresh peyote in the nearby desert.
+Huichol pilgrims visit the city on their way to harvest fresh peyote in the nearby desert.

 4. The Copper Canyon, Chihuahua

-Having lived in the picturesque small town of Xilitla since 1947, English eccentric Edward James spent the 1960s and 1970s creating the jungle fantasy garden of Las Pozas, full of outlandish concrete statues and structures.
-James was a patron of the Surrealist movement (he was pals with Dalí and Magritte), and its influence is obvious here, with spiral staircases that curl up into the air, giant stone hands, a mosaic snake and “The House Destined To Be a Cinema”.
+English eccentric Edward James discovered the picturesque small town of Xilitla in the 1940s and was inspired to create his own version of the Garden of Eden in the rainforest outside the town.
+He spent much of the 1960s and 1970s creating the jungle fantasy garden of Las Pozas, full of outlandish statues and structures.
+James was a patron of the Surrealist movement (he was pals with Dalí and Magritte), and the movement's influence is obvious here, with spiral staircases that curl up into the air, giant stone hands, a mosaic snake and “The House Destined To Be a Cinema”.

 7. Isla Mujeres, Quintana Roo

-With fresh seafood, gorgeous sandy beaches, the chance to swim with dolphins, a population of sea turtles and vibrant coral reefs (check out the sculptures in the Cancun Underwater Museum), the Isla Mujeres is the most enticing slice of Mexico’s “Maya Riveria”.
-Compared to the bigger resorts the island offers a refreshing dose of Caribbean languor, with its narrow streets lined with colourful wooden houses.
+With fresh seafood, gorgeous sandy beaches, the chance to swim with dolphins, a population of sea turtles and vibrant coral reefs (check out the sculptures in the Cancun Underwater Museum), the Isla Mujeres is the most enticing slice of Mexico’s Riveria Maya.
+It's close to Cancun, yet compared to the bigger resorts the island offers a refreshing dose of Caribbean languor, with its narrow streets lined with colourful wooden houses.

 8. Yaxchilán, Chiapas

-Few of Mexico’s great Maya sites are as atmospheric as Yaxchilán.
-This ancient city can only be approached by boat, and today it’s shrouded in jungle in an incredibly evocative setting along the river, where the eerie moans of howler monkeys echo around the ruins.
+Few of Mexico’s great Mayan sites are as atmospheric as Yaxchilán.
+This ancient city can only be approached by boat and is shrouded by jungle in an incredibly evocative setting along the river, where the eerie moans of howler monkeys echo around the ruins.

-Fantasy Mexico – a place where whitewashed red-tiled houses huddle together on the plain, giving the city an unrivalled provincial colonial charm.
-Though often bursting with foreign travellers, the appeal of San Cristóbal is undiminished, a melange of colonial churches, little museums and markets.
-It’s also a great base for visiting the nearby Tzotzil Maya village of San Juan Chamula; the two hundred-year-old church, with its floor smothered in pine needles, is one of the most captivating sights in Mexico.
+Fantasy Mexico – San Cristobal is a place where whitewashed red-tiled houses huddle together on the plain, giving the city an unrivalled provincial colonial charm.
+Though often bursting with foreign travellers, the appeal of San Cristóbal is undiminished, a mix of colonial churches, little museums and markets.
+It’s also a great base for visiting the nearby Tzotzil Maya village of San Juan Chamula; the two-hundred-year-old church, with its floor smothered in pine needles, is one of the most captivating sights in Mexico.

 11. Museo Soumaya, Mexico City

-Carlos Slim’s Xanadu?
-One of the world’s wealthiest men funded the phenomenal Museo Soumaya, designed by the Mexican architect Fernando Romero.
-It’s not just the revolutionary architecture that appeals – the six-storey building is smothered by 16,000 hexagonal aluminium tiles – the museum also contains over 66,000 works from Pre-Hispanic Mesoamerica to twentieth-century Mexican art and beyond, including pieces from Rodin, Dalí, Murillo and Tintoretto.
+Carlos Slim – one of the world’s wealthiest men – funded the phenomenal Museo Soumaya in 1994.
+Designed by the Mexican architect Fernando Romero, it’s not just the revolutionary architecture that appeals.
+The six-storey building is smothered by 16,000 hexagonal aluminium tiles and the museum also contains over 66,000 works from Pre-Hispanic Mesoamerica to twentieth-century Mexican art and beyond, including pieces from Rodin, Dalí, Murillo and Tintoretto.

 12. Cuernavaca, Morelos

-Though it might appear to be just another alluring colonial city that’s littered with Spanish language schools, opulent Cuernavaca has attracted rebels since Aztec times; more recent converts have included singer María Félix, Rita Hayworth and Malcolm Lowry, who set Under the Volcano (1947) here; hippie guru Timothy Leary came to take magic mushrooms in the 1960s.
-Many current residents are artists, intellectuals and writers – stay a few days and let its infectious charm work its magic.
+Though it might appear to be just another alluring colonial city that’s littered with Spanish language schools, opulent Cuernavaca has attracted rebels since Aztec times.
+In the 20th century, converts included singer María Félix, Rita Hayworth and Malcolm Lowry, who set Under the Volcano (1947) here, and hippie guru Timothy Leary came to take magic mushrooms here in the 1960s.
+Many current residents are artists, intellectuals and writers – stay a few days and let the city's infectious charm work its magic on you, too.